American Revolution's Legacy ~ FREEDOM ~

 This effectively means nothing is true and every is permitted.

-This is the myth of the nation having a unique destiny to battle against anything alien or perceived as evil.
+The myth is the nation has a unique destiny and the illusion is its battle against anything alien or perceived as evil.

 HomePage